 It really does seem that just about everyone that tries out this style of yoga loves it almost immediately.
 And I can’t blame them for a second – Whoever thought of mixing these two activities together is a complete and utter genius.
 I’m definitely going to give this activity a shot next summer (because November is not the best time to decide to take up any water activity in Canada unless it’s ice skating), and hopefully I’ve convinced you to try it out too.

 Have you ever tried an SUP yoga class?
 What were some of the benefits you personally experienced?
-We always love hearing personal stories from our readers – Let us know what yours is in the comments section below.
+We always love hearing personal stories from our readers.